2027 AFC Asian Cup qualification – third round

-The third round (Note: Referred to as the final round) of 2027 AFC Asian Cup qualification is played from 25 March 2025 to 31 March 2026.
+The third round (Note: Referred to as the final round) of the 2027 AFC Asian Cup qualification was played from 25 March 2025 to 4 June 2026.

 Format

-A total of 24 teams (3 best ranked losing teams from the first round + 18 third and fourth-placed teams from the second round + 3 winners from the play-off round) will participate in the third round to compete for the final six slots in the 2027 AFC Asian Cup.
+A total of 24 teams (3 best ranked losing teams from the first round + 18 third and fourth-placed teams from the second round + 3 winners from the play-off round) participated in the third round to compete for the final six slots in the 2027 AFC Asian Cup.

-The 24 teams will be divided into six groups of four teams to play home-and-away round-robin matches.
-Only the group winners of each group will qualify for the 2027 AFC Asian Cup, where they will join the 18 teams which qualified directly from the second round.
+The 24 teams were divided into six groups of four teams to play home-and-away round-robin matches.
+Only the group winners of each group qualified for the 2027 AFC Asian Cup, where they joined the 18 teams which qualified directly from the second round.

 Qualified teams

 Best-ranked losing teams from the first round:

 Teams finishing third or fourth in their respective second round groups: